jeertmans/untex/README.md

 Contributions are more than welcome!
-Making UnTeX a good and reliable TeX tool is a matter of time and work, so any kind of help is a step towards a better UnTex!
+Making UnTeX a good and reliable TeX tool is a matter of time and work, so any kind of help is a step towards a better UnTeX!